r5valkyrie/master_server/README.md

 # Allowed Hosts (Optional - comma-separated list for Vite server)
 ALLOWED_HOSTS=
 ```

+**Important:** Discord configuration (bot token and channel IDs) is now managed through the admin panel at `/admin/discordConfig` and stored in the database.
+No environment variables are needed for Discord settings.

 **Important Security Notes:**
 - **Never commit** the `.env` file, `auth.key`, `auth.key.pub`, or `auth.pem` to version control